We salespeople can’t sell anything to anyone without first establishing an exceptional level of trust–an increasingly difficult thing to do.

 4. We believe what we see, not what we hear.
 Show, don’t tell.
 Use visual presentations consistently.

 5. Flip your sales presentations.
 Ask questions—lots of questions—first.
 Educate.
-Finally, sell (well, you won’t have to sell).
+Finally, sell (well, you won’t have to sell if you’re a great questioner).

 7. Evaluate the client for long-term relationships.
 Is the client someone you want to add to your ‘tribe’?

-8. Use ‘tough love’ with a client to tell the truth, turn down a client—to stay true to your values.
+8. Use ‘tough love’ with a client to tell the truth.
+Be brave enough to turn down a client—to stay true to your values.
 Do what’s best for the client.

 9. Re-cap.
 Regularly, stop and re-cap with the client.
 Do this, too, when you can’t meet client expectations.